emanuelghdev/silksong-cursor/README.md

 ## ©️ Copyright notice

 Silksong and all its assets are copyrighted property of their creators ([Team Cherry](https://www.teamcherry.com.au/)).
 This repository **does NOT include original game files or assets**, but rather very similar cursors inspired by the game **Hollow Knight: Silksong**, always with the utmost respect and love for the game and its creators.

-The author of this repository is not responsible for copyright violations by contributors or users.
+All credit to [Todo Hollow Knight](https://www.youtube.com/@todohollowknight) for the cursors.
+You can also watch his [video](https://www.youtube.com/watch?v=PcGqkekvqSk) for instructions on how to install them, which are very similar to those in this repository.